Regret Analysis of a Markov Policy Gradient Algorithm for Multi-arm Bandits

 c) Finally, the required bound \eqref{qTime} holds by taking expectations in part a) and applying Lemma \ref{upperbound}:

 Above, we use that $x\mapsto x/(1+x)$ is increasing for $x>0$ and $\mathbb E [ \hat q(0) ] < 1/2 $.

 \Endproof

-\subsection{Transience}
+\subsection{Transience.}

 With Corollary \ref{prop1}, we know that $q_{a^\star} \leq \frac{1}{2}$ occurs in finite time and, by Proposition \ref{LemExpectq}, we know that $q_{a^\star}$ goes to zero.
-We combines to analyse the transience of $(\bm p(t) : t\in\mathbb Z_+)$.
+We combine these two results to prove the transience of $(\bm p(t) : t\in\mathbb Z_+)$.
 Proposition \ref{trans_prob_prop} below collects together these results.

 \begin{proposition} a) If $q_{a^\star}(0) \leq \frac{1}{2}$ then, there exists a constant $\rho < 1$ such that $ \mathbb P ( \sigma^{(1)} < \infty ) < \rho\, . $ Moreover

 b)

 c) With probability $1$, $ q_{a^\star}(t) \rightarrow 0$ as $t\rightarrow \infty$. \end{proposition}